menuclose

 Who Is Most at Risk for Bell's palsy?

-Bell's facial nerve palsy, which has reached a high prevalence today, occurs in 15 to 30 out of 100,000 people on average each year.
-This Bell's palsy nerve, which has a high rate, especially targets adults between the ages of 15 and 60, and is more common in people with a family history.
-People who are genetically predisposed are therefore more likely to have Bell's palsy.
-Pregnant women and people with weak immune systems are also more likely to get Bell's palsy.
-The main reason for this is hormonal changes.
+Bell's palsy, which has become widespread today, affects an average of 15 to 30 out of every 100,000 people each year.
+This high incidence of Bell's palsy nerve primarily targets adults between the ages of 15 and 60 and is more common in individuals with a family history of the condition.
+Therefore, genetically predisposed individuals are more likely to develop Bell's palsy.
+In addition, pregnant women and individuals with weakened immune systems also have a higher incidence of Bell's palsy.
+We can say that the main reason for this is hormonal changes.

 How is Bell's Palsy Diagnosed?